andresvanegas19/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

 To support such a variety of complex tasks this server must have a built in redundancy, great processing power and high amount of RAM to handle all the data it's pulling in real time.

+In a typical deployment, a website that provides both static and dynamically generated content runs web servers for the static content and application servers to generate content dynamically.
+A reverse proxy and load balancer sit in front of one or more web servers and one or more web application servers to route traffic to the appropriate server, first based on the type of content requested and then based on the configured load-balancing algorithm.
+Most load balancer programs are also reverse proxy servers, which simplifies web application server architecture.

+It’s largely due to how the design and use of the two types of servers has increasingly come to overlap as the demands on websites have grown.
+Many popular applications act as both web servers and application servers (think Apache HTTP Server, Express, Hapi, and Koa).

+Another overlap is that some web application servers use HTTP as their communication protocol.
+Similarly, some web servers end up looking like application servers because they have built-in modules and functionality that natively support popular languages like PHP, or proxy and translate requests from HTTP into the protocol (such as FastCGI) used by the application.

 ![alt text](img/server.png)
 ![alt text](img/server2.png)